JMJ-Medical/website/README.md

-# website
+# JMJ Medical Website Hosting

-JMJ Medical Website Hosting
+This website was made using mobirise.